aliamcami/SubstitutionCiphersSwift/README.md

 The default instantiation of the CaesarCipher requires only the shift number, and for the VigenereCipher it will require only the key, but you can customize how the cipher algorithm behave when dealing with the text and the alphabet to be used to encipher your text.

 ### Alphabet
+SCAlphabet is an enum that represents a set of characters to be the base for the cipher.
+The enum case are as follow:
+- Printables: ascii character from 32 to 126
+- Uppercased: letters A to Z (uppercase)
+- Lowercased: letters a to z (lowercase)
+- Custom: transforms any custom string to the alphabet, considering only the first occurence of each character

 ### Cipher Mode
+Defines the behaviour of the cipher class as follows:
+- ForceUpercase will apply uppercase to all given text and given alphabet
+- ForceLowercase will apply lowercase to all given text and given alphabet
+- CaseSensitive does NOT consider uppercase characters equal lowercase characters
+- CaseInsenstivie considers uppercase and lowercase letter to be the same

+For every mode, if the given text contains characters unknow to the alphabet, this characters will remain the same, the cipher will just ignore this unknow characters.

 ## License